HPInc/HP-Digital-Microfluidics/README.md

 The platform supports defining protocols in two ways:

-1. Simple (and even reasonably complex) protocols can be written using the domain-friendly [DMF language](<doc/Introduction to DML.pdf>).
+1. Simple (and even reasonably complex) protocols can be written using the domain-friendly [DML language](<doc/Introduction to DML.pdf>).
 Protocols (and other functions and actions) can be preloaded into the `interactive` tool by using the `--dml-file` command-line argument and then executed by typing their names (and any associated parameters) into the `Expr:` box in the GUI.

 2. More complicated protocols, including features of the platform not (yet) available in DML (e.g., n-way mixes and n-times dilutions, multi-zone thermocycling, and sophisticated drop traffic control) can be written in Python by creating a subclass of the `dmf.Task` class.
 See [`tools/support/pcr.py`](tools/support/pcr.py) for several examples of Python-implemented protocols and [`tools/interactive.py`](tools/interactive.py) for a model for creating a command-line program to drive such a protocol.